alexirpan/alexirpan.github.io/_posts/2017-03-21-perils-batch-norm.markdown

 and exactly the same optimizer, same number of GPUs, *so why was my code 5% worse?*

 Guess what?
 It was batch norm!
-Good thing the bug from the last story was still in my head, becuase who knows how long it would have taken me otherwise?
+Luckily, I had been thinking about batch norm earlier that day.
+Who knows how long it would have taken me to figure it out if I hadn't?

 Batch Norm: The Cause of, And Solution To, All of Life's Problems